sjmikler/pytorch-symbolic/docs/benchmarks.md

 ### Inference (gpu)

 ![images/toy_resnet.png](images/toy_resnet.png)
-> CUDA Graphs have a huge advantage here due to the small batch size.
+> CUDA Graphs have a huge advantage here due to the small batch size and image size.
 > For non CUDA Graphed models GPU is executing kernels much faster than CPU
 > is scheduling the work.
 > This is why we don't see any slowdown when the image resolution increases.